• Nothing Found

 Duration

-Berlin Tegel airport cream-colored taxi
+Berlin taxi prices

-Taxi prices in Berlin are kept fairly low thanks to the high competition between taxi companies, however, all taxi fares are still regulated throughout the city.
-Berlin taxis use a taximeter based on distance to calculate your journey, so the further you travel in the city, the more expensive your ride will be.
-However, if you’re planning to make a quick, short journey of less than 2km, you can take a Kurzstrecke.
-All taxis offer a ‘special rate’ of €5 if you’re traveling anywhere within a 2km radius of your pickup point, making it extremely easy to rush around the city even on a low budget.
+Taxi prices in Berlin are kept fairly low thanks to the high competition between taxi companies, however, all fares are regulated throughout the city.
+Berlin taxis use a taximeter based on distance to calculate your journey, so the further you travel, the more expensive your ride will be.
+For metered rides, the taximeter should be set to Tariff 2.

-Base Fare – €3.90
+• Base Fare – €4.30

-Rate/km for first 7km – €2
+• Rate/km for first 3 km – €2.80

 What our customers say about Welcome